krishna2/krishna2.github.io/vs.md

 Sri Vaisampayana said:

-Having heard the Dharma in its entirety and the holy ones in all respects, Yudhisthira again addressed Shantanu.
+Having heard the Dharma in its entirety and the holy ones in all respects, Yudhisthira again addressed Bhisma (Shantanu's Putraha (Son) Shaanthanu - hence Shaantanavam : to Shaantanu).

 In fact, before VS, King Yudhishtira asks about Neethi - how a good king should rule and that answer to which extends to 5000+ shlokas as answered by Bhishma and other sages),